-Competitors for the Windsor Ultra must arrive for registration and equipment checks, between 7.00am and 7.30am on Saturday 10th August 2019.
-Race start for both events will be 8.00am, following a race brief.
+Competitors for the Windsor Ultra must arrive for registration and equipment checks, between 7.00am and 7.30 am on Saturday 8th August 2020.
+Race start for the event will be 8.00 am, following a race brief.
 Full details of options for getting to the race start at Henley will be provided later, but all competitors must be self-sufficient in this respect.

 From Henley continue down river to Seven Corner Alley and Marlow Lock.

 At Cookham Bridge leave the river briefly, into the village and onto the open common, Cookham Moor.
 Returning to the river at Formosa Place and taking the river crossing at Maidenhead Bridge.
 Under the M4 motorway bridge and continue into the field of Dorney, Thames Field.

 Several meanders more, taking in Boveney Lock, the Windsor Racecourse and the bathing places for the school boys of Eton.

 Enter Brocas Meadow, with Windsor Castle in full view, over Windsor Bridge.
 Continue through Runnymede, Bellweir lock, Staines Bridge and the intake to the vast Queen Mary Reservoir.

 Past Shepperton Lock, along Walton Lane, through Teddington continue on to Albany Canoe & Sailing Centre which is Camp-Site Three for Thames Challenge competitors, or the conclusion of The Windsor Ultra.

 For the Windsor Ultra “Hall of Fame” click HERE

 For Race Results click HERE

 The length of the course is very challenging and for competitors own safety and fairness the following rules must be adhered to.
 Failure to comply with these rules may result in disqualification from this and future events.